-You can earn credit card rewards if your credit score needs some work, but you’ll need to be flexible in terms of the type of rewards you earn and the card you apply for.
-Your best bet is settling on a card you like and using it responsibly so you can build credit over time.
-With enough on-time credit card payments and the passage of time, you may be able to qualify for any credit card you want — including the best rewards cards.
+You can earn credit card rewards even if your credit score needs some work.
+Just be prepared to be flexible in terms of the type of rewards you earn and the card you apply for.
+While you may not qualify for the most premium rewards cards, you can find a card you like and use it responsibly to build great credit over time.

 After taking some time to practice responsible spending and build a history of on-time credit card payments, you may be able to qualify for the best rewards cards available today and start maximizing points and cash back.